cdgco/VestaWebInterface/README.md

 ## Install

+#### Method 1

+1. Run `bash <(curl -s -L https://git.io/vbjO7)` while inside of the desired website directory on the machine with VestaCP installed.

-#### Automatic Install
+#### Method 2

-1. Download and extract the latest release to a web server (does not have to be running vesta).
+1. Download and extract (or clone) the latest release to a web server (Does not have to be running VestaCP).
 2. Visit the url of the web directory of the extracted release and follow the on screen directions.
-3. Run the command `bash <(curl -s -L https://git.io/vbjYy)` to install the backend files.
+3. Run the command `bash <(curl -s -L https://git.io/vbjOd)` on your vesta server to install the backend files.

-#### Manual Install
+#### Method 3

-1. Download and extract the latest release to a web server (does not have to be running vesta).
+1. Download and extract (or clone) the latest release to a web server (Does not have to be running VestaCP).
 2. Edit the 'includes/config-example.php' file and rename it to config.php.
 3. Copy the contents of the 'install/web' folder in the release to the '/usr/local/vesta/web' directory of your vesta server.